vanderpatrick/Hackteam-6/README.md

 In this section, we will briefly discuss how our team addressed the applicable criteria:

 - ✨ What Framework was used?
+  - **Tailwind CSS** Framework for the Frontend of this Project.
+For the Backend, **Flask** with **PostgreSQL** database was used for the custom made API, and a third party API **Mapbox API** was used for the interactive map on the main page of the site.
 - ✨ How innovative is the idea and project?
+  - The idea was born out of the interest to have a simple and interesting way to find out the information, especially the beginnings, of the Pride movement around the world.
+The interactive world map was the logic conclusion of that thought.
 - ✨ Was the README Template used and expanded upon?
+  - The README Template given at the beginning of the Hackathon was used and expanded with more detail in order to give a better picture of the complexity of the project.
 - ✨ Was the GitHub Project used to plan and execute the project?
+  - The GitHub Project was used to plan and execute the project.
 - ✨ Is the project completed and deployed?
+  - The project is completed and deployed.

 ## Intro